lailalilikp/tidalwavesprediction-lstm/README.md

 - Resolusi data: per 30 menit.
 - Format data: `.xlsx`.
 - **Catatan:** Penggunaan data untuk kepentingan edukasi dan riset.

+- The dataset is available in the `dataset` folder.
+- Data sourced from BMKG Tanjung Perak Maritime Meteorological Station Surabaya.
+- Data period: January 2022 - April 2024.
+- Data resolution: per 30 minutes.
+- Data format: `.xlsx`.
+- **Note:** The use of data is for educational and research purposes.

 ---